If you’re over 50, considering a job search, and haven’t updated LinkedIn or created a profile, you could be in a tough spot.

 Next, ensure these skills are featured in your LinkedIn Headline and About section.
 You can look at A Fast Formula for a Powerful LinkedIn Headline to get ideas on filling in your Headline field for the most impact.

-Since LinkedIn’s algorithm is focused on the recurrence of common keywords, you can add them in several places throughout your Profile for better keyword density.
+Since LinkedIn’s algorithm rewards the use of keywords, you can add them in several places throughout your Profile for better density.
 These include the Skills, Certifications, Projects, and Job Title fields.

 Adjust your LinkedIn Photo for optimum results.